Diane and Alex

 We returned home and immediately started planning the next trip.
 We spent another year and a half working, skiing and biking, then found another set of tenants to look after the cats and condo.

 This time we circumnavigated the globe in an easterly direction.
 We started our first trip about a degree north of the equator in Singapore, and we started our second one about a degree south of it.

-was unforgettable – ’s Machu Picchu, ’s Amazon Basin, ’s Salar de Uyuni, ’s Iguazu Falls and Carnaval in kept us busy and on the move.
+South America was unforgettable – Peru’s Machu Picchu, Colombia’s Amazon Basin, Bolivia’s Salar de Uyuni, Argentina’s Iguazu Falls and Carnaval in Brazil kept us busy and on the move.
 Five months of romance and adventure and still more to come as we made our way across the Atlantic.

 Under African Skies

-The was another exotic blend of cultures and traditions, along with thrilling close up encounters with the continent’s “Big Five” (or six if you count Great White Sharks!).
-Adrift in a cargo dhow off ’s coast, diving in , kayaking on the Zambezi in , surfing in South Africa, and Africa’s natural beauty only fueled our excitement for travel.
+The Dark Continent was another exotic blend of cultures and traditions, along with thrilling close up encounters with the continent’s “Big Five” (or six if you count Great White Sharks!).
+Adrift in a cargo dhow off Tanzania’s coast, diving in Malawi, kayaking on the Zambezi in Zambia, surfing in South Africa, and Africa’s natural beauty only fueled our excitement for travel.